 Oklahoma Advance Directive Form

-The agent must read through the document and follow the principal’s special instructions and/or health care preferences.
-For example, the principal can include information about their goals, fears, spiritual or religious beliefs, and thoughts about their medical condition and treatment.
-The agent has the responsibility of respecting these statements when making medical decisions on the principal’s behalf.
-If the principal has not completed a part of the form or has not stated their medical wishes about a certain treatment, the agent must make a decision that aligns with the principal’s beliefs.
+The agent appointed in an advance directive must read and follow the document’s instructions.
+These include the individual’s healthcare preferences, goals, fears, spiritual or religious beliefs, and thoughts about their medical condition and treatment.
+The agent must respect the principal’s statements when making medical decisions on their behalf.
+If the principal has not chosen a particular treatment or healthcare decision, the agent must make a decision that aligns with the principal’s beliefs.

 Laws: Title 63, Chapter 60